This blog post was originally posted on August 29, 2014 and was updated on August 20, 2017.

 Mercat de Santa Caterina

 Until the mid-19th century, traveling and open-air markets were the norm in Barcelona.
 However, around this time a new industrial society was calling for a more rational infrastructure.
 Therefore, this meant traveling markets would be relocated to permanent locations and closed-in walls.
-In 1848, the Santa Caterina market became the first covered market of the city.
+In 1848, the Santa Caterina Market became the first covered market of the city.
 Strangely enough, it was built on the site of the recently burnt down Santa Caterina Convent.
-Since, having undergone a renovation between 1998 and 2005, it now boasts a colorful, wave-like rooftop.
+After a hefty renovation between 1998 and 2005, it boasts a colorful, wave-like rooftop.
 Today it is one of the most modern of the historic food markets in Barcelona.

 If you want to explore this market with a local expert, make sure you join us on our Tastes, Tapas & Traditions of Barcelona Food Tour.
-We start the day with a delicious Catalan breakfast and then come back to explore inside—after all that’s what the locals do too!
+After starting the day with a Catalan breakfast, we’ll head inside the market to explore!
+Take a look inside this great market with our co-founder Lauren Aloise.

 Mercat de la Boqueria

-The next market is one that needs very little introduction, the beautiful La Boqueria is possibly the most famous of the historic food markets in Barcelona.
+The next market is one that needs very little introduction—the beautiful La Boqueria is possibly the most famous of the historic food markets in Barcelona.
 It dates back to the middle ages, when it was operating as an open-air traveling market.
 Moreover though, its modern structure was only finished in 1914, making it slightly younger than many of its counterparts.
-It is known for its vivid colors, lively atmosphere and fantastic seafood—sold in many brightly colored busy stalls.
-Many of Barcelona’s top chefs come to this very market each morning to buy their produce for the day ahead.
+It is known for its vivid colors, lively atmosphere and fantastic seafood!
+As you explore the market, be sure to note all of the brightly colored stalls.
+Many of Barcelona’s top chefs come to this very market each morning to buy their produce for the day.

 Local’s Tip: Make sure to check out some of the great places to sit, grab a bite to eat and soak up the atmosphere inside.